craftofelectronics/template-site/resources/syllabus.md

 ---

 {% callout info %}
 We will explore the details of this syllabus together throughout the term.
-Feel free to dive in now if you like.
-(Use the {% icon sign-in %} icons.)
 {% endcallout %}